Skip to main content

 Summary

-Dr Dean Clay is Lecturer in History at the University of Hull, and Programme Director in History, having previously taught at Liverpool John Moores University, Newcastle University, and the University of Northumbria.
+He was formerly Lecturer in History at the University of Hull, having previously taught at Liverpool John Moores University, Newcastle University, and the University of Northumbria.

-Dean is a Committee Member and Website Editor of the research networks 'International History and Diplomacy' (see https://www.ihd.news) and the 'North East Transnational and World History Research Centre' (see https://www.https://networcnortheast.wordpress.com).
-He was also a Committee Member of the European research project 'The Congo Free State Across Language, Culture, Media' which ran from 2015-18, and is still Website Editor for the associated website (see https://www.congofreestate.com).
+Dean is an Executive Committee Member of the British International History Group (www.bihg.ac.uk), and Committee Member and Website Editor of the research networks 'International History and Diplomacy' (see https://www.ihd.news) and the 'North East Transnational and World History Research Centre (see https://networcnortheast.wordpress.com).
+He was also a Committee Member of the European research project 'The Congo Free State Across Language, Culture, Media' which ran from 2015-18, and is still Website Editor for the associated website (see www.congofreestate.com).

 Undergraduate